G20 protests: Police, protesters clash in Germany

 "...It's the root cause or reason for what's going wrong in the world.
 Wars can be bad but capitalism kills."

+The main body of protesters splintered and one group took over an intersection where a truck with a sound system blared music suitable for a house party.

+Police stayed on the fringes, backed by two trucks with water cannons.
-The G20, founded in 1999, comprises the countries with the 20 largest economies in the world and meets each year.

-The group -- which includes 19 countries and the European Union -- accounts for approximately 80% of global GDP; around two-thirds of the world's population live in a G20 country.
+The G20, founded in 1999, meets each year.
+It includes 19 countries and the European Union and accounts for approximately 80% of global GDP.
+Around two-thirds of the world's population live in a G20 country.

-During the two-day meeting, happening in Chancellor Angela Merkel's birthplace, leaders are expected to discuss climate change, terrorism, and migration.
+During the two-day meeting, happening in Chancellor Angela Merkel's birthplace, leaders are expected to discuss climate change, terrorism and migration.

 President Trump arrived in Germany earlier on Thursday following a visit to Warsaw, Poland.